 Charter Question #11: Should a review mechanism be put in place to address possible adjustments to the framework following the completion of the CCWG’s work and implementation of the framework should changes occur that affect the original recommendations (for example, changes to legal and fiduciary requirements and/or changes to ICANN’s mission)?

-Reviews are important as mechanisms to improve, be transparent and plan for future development.
-They offer opportunities to innovate, steer direction, and fine-tune strategy.
+It is important to review the functioning of the mechanism in order to to improve, to be transparent and to plan for future development.
+These reviews offer opportunities to innovate, steer direction, and fine-tune strategy.
 A combination of internal and external reviews is desirable to capture a multi-faceted process.
 Review processes should not, however, be used to change purpose without the support of the same community that provided the original mandate.

 The CCWG envisions that two types of review may be appropriate.
 First, an internal review step will be part of the standard operation of the program.
 This review may take place at the end of each granting cycle or at another logical interval, such as on an annual basis.
 The purpose of this review is to ensure that the program is operating as expected in terms of processes, procedures, and usage of funds.
 The review may identify areas for improvement and allow for minor adjustments in program management and operations.